irslabdgist/irslabdgist.github.io/_pages/home.md

   </a>
 </div>

+We are a dynamic research group, at the Leiden Institute of Physics and soon at LMU.
+Our aim is to explore and understand quantum materials, including strange metals, high-temperature superconductors, and quantum critical electron matter.
+To this end, we develop new quantum sensing and quantum imaging instrumentation to get the key quantum mechanical degrees of freedom.
+We want to be able to build the perfect instruments to answer the scientific questions we deem most important (see Research).

 <blockquote>
   <h4>Notice</h4>
   <span style="margin-left: 2%; font-size:18px">We are looking for passionate students (<b>PhD/MS students</b> and <b>Undergrad. intern</b>) to join IRS Lab.<br></span>